Branding for Builders

 The headline provides an executive summary of the model.
 In cases where you develop an advertising campaign, it is the title of an ad campaign.

-I’ll illustrate the model first using Apple as I think it’s helpful to see the pyramid in the context of a well-established brand:
+I’ll illustrate the model first using Apple, as I think it’s helpful to see the pyramid in the context of a well-established brand:

 How does Apple make customers feel?
 We feel imaginative.
 We feel free.